-It’s week five of our series (take a look at weeks one, two, three and four if you've missed them) and fasting has quickly become a way of life for many of our glossy readers.
+It’s week five of our series (take a look at weeks one , two , three and four if you've missed them) and the 5:2 rhythm has quickly become a way of life for many of us.
 If you need some more inspiration for satisfying meals that feel more like a treat than a chore, Vicki Edgson has put together another of her winning meal plans.

 Food habits to focus on